Instructions for Authors

 - These details will not be published but will be used to help users search for the most relevant cases, eg, readers will be able to restrict search results by age, sex, and ethnicity

 - To make BMJ Case Reports as valuable as possible we invite you to let us know what happens to the patient(s) - you can come back in 6 months or 6 years and update us on the patient's progress/outcome.
 There is no commitment to follow-up if you say 'yes' at this stage

 You will then be asked to upload your completed Word template as well as any images and multimedia files.

 You will also be asked to agree to our Intellectual Property Rights Assignment and BMJ Case Reports Author Fellow Terms and Conditions.

 Format for Images

 We encourage you to submit all relevant images and there is no restriction on the use of colour.
+Please only submit images of affected areas to preserve patient anonymity.
 Cropping should be as tight as possible, to eliminate unwanted detail.